Systems Approach to Lower-Loss Infrastructure

 Pilot Project & Learning

-Deploy lower-loss systems in representative area, test new materials and verification methods, train installation crews, and document results.
-Pilot success builds internal and external support for scaling.
+Deploy lower-loss systems in representative area and test new materials and verification methods.

 Standards & Procurement Reform

-Develop specifications and procurement criteria that reward lifecycle cost.
-Update standards and bid documents.
-Train procurement teams.
-This creates sustained demand and market incentive.
+Develop specifications and procurement criteria that reward lifecycle cost and sustainability.

 Ready to Transform Your Infrastructure?